jrothwell/VersionedCodable/README.md

 </picture>

 You can encode and decode using extensions for `Foundation`'s built-in JSON and property list encoders/decoders.
 It's also easy to add support to other encoders and decoders.
-By default, the version key is encoded as a sibling to other keys in the `VersionedCodable` type: you can also specify your own version path if you need to.
+By default, the version key is encoded in the root of the `VersionedCodable` type: you can also specify your own version path if you need to.

 ## Quick Start